4. The nature of the collection and policy guidelines for its development

 The purpose of the collection is to provide, maintain and develop for Tasmanians and other interested people a high quality collection of rare and valuable items, in several print and art forms.

-The Allport Library and Museum of Fine Arts is unique in its origins as a family collection which, since it became a public collection in the care of the State Library of Tasmania, has continued to be developed according to the principles established by the Allport family.
+The Allport Library and Museum of Fine Arts is unique in its origins as a family collection which, since it became a public collection in the care of the State Library and Archives of Tasmania, has continued to be developed according to the principles established by the Allport family.
 It is also unique in the breadth and richness of its resources.
 Its importance lies both in its continuing integrity as a collection and in the value of the items it contains.

 From 1966 to 1994, the development of the collection determined very largely by the knowledge and expertise of the former curator, Geoffrey Stilwell until his retirement in January 1995.

 Allport is one of several agencies charged with the responsibility of collecting and preserving Tasmania’s cultural and documentary heritage.
 There is, inevitably, some overlap and duplication between the roles and collections of these agencies.
-Within the State Library of Tasmania, the Allport Library and Museum of Fine Arts is one of four heritage collections, the others being the Tasmaniana Library, the WL Crowther Library and the Launceston Local Studies Library.
+Within the State Library and Archives of Tasmania, the Allport Library and Museum of Fine Arts is one of four heritage collections, the others being the Tasmaniana Library, the WL Crowther Library and the Launceston Local Studies Library.
 Each of these four collections has, and will continue to have, its own legal and physical integrity.
 Together, they form an integrated unit providing resources and services to researchers and recreational visitors.

 Apart from the State Library, the Allport collection and the services it provides are closely related to those of the Archives Office of Tasmania, the Tasmanian Museum and Art Gallery and the Queen Victoria Museum and Art Gallery.